Drunk Driving Crashes

 Hire An Attorney You Can Trust

-Our Houston car accident attorneys at Fleming, Nolen & Jez have spent decades working with injured victims to help them fight for the compensation they deserve.
-Through our efforts, we have successfully recovered more than $4 billion in verdicts and settlements, and we remain committed to providing the passionate and knowledgeable legal representation to every client who walks through our door.
-Call us at (866) 977-6671 to learn more about your legal options from one of our attorneys, or start out with a free case evaluation by filling out our online form today.
+Our nationwide car accident attorneys at Fleming, Nolen & Jez have spent decades working with injured victims to help them fight for the compensation they deserve.
+Through our efforts, we have successfully recovered more in verdicts and record settlements, and we remain committed to providing a passionate and knowledgeable legal representation to every client who walks through our door.
+Call us at (713) 621-7944 to learn more about your legal options from one of our attorneys, or start out with a free case evaluation by filling out our online form today.